imjustbetterxd13/spongecake/README.md

 ## Roadmap

 - Support for other computer-use agents
-- Support for browser-only envrionments
+- Support for browser-only environments
 - Integrating human-in-the-loop
 - (and much more...)